CaptainSani/personal-finance-manager/README.md

+# Budgetly

-# Personal Finance Manager API (A fullstack webapp that for users to manage their finances effectively)
+Personal Finance Manager API (A fullstack webapp for users to manage their budgets and track finances effectively)

 ## Overview